Industries / Software

 Use Audienti when your customer is a software company and the people you need to reach sit across product, operations, IT, finance, and executive leadership.

-If your customer is in Software, this is a sample buyer configuration: who to reach, what to track, where to start, and how the campaign pencils out.
+Use this sample buyer configuration to see who to reach, what to track, where to start, and what the motion can produce before you scale it.

 People to Reach